 Best Screen Protector For The Canon M5

 I usually use the ExpertShield screen protectors.
 They have a lifetime warranty, but there are also other great screen protectors out there that I’m still waiting to become available.

-With the ExpertShield Screen Protectors, the Anti-Glare screen protectors are really cool and I use them on a few of my cameras, but they do tend to slightly degrade the quality of image coming from the screen.
+With the ExpertShield Screen Protectors, the Anti-Glare screen protectors are cool and I use them on a few of my cameras, but they do tend to slightly degrade the quality of the image coming from the screen.
 They also sometimes make a tempered glass protector but they don’t have any yet for this camera.

 ExpertShield Screen Protector Anti-Glare – Amazon